Literature / The Girls Series

 - Easily Forgiven: Magda and Nadine can be horrible to Ellie at times.
 However, Ellie quickly forgiving them for getting them all trapped in an apartment with three strange men at the end of Girls Out Late really takes the biscuit.

 - Eat the Evidence: In the TV series, when the girls are caught passing notes in art class, Nadine eats the note rather than have to read it out.

 - Embarrassing First Name: Ellie's brother Eggs, which is a nickname for Benedict.

-- Important Haircut: After an experience bordering on Attempted Rape, Magda gets her hair cut into a short, unflattering style and dyed back from blonde to her natural colour, believing this will stop boys assuming she'll sleep with them.
+- Important Haircut: After experiencing Attempted Rape, Magda gets her hair cut into a short, unflattering style and dyed back to her natural color, believing that this will stop boys from assuming she will sleep with them.
 When she regains her confidence, she gets it cut again into a better style, and dyed bright red.